ibexa/documentation-user/docs/personalization/recommendation_models.md

 the `Segment/All functions`, `Segment group/All functions` Policies, you can configure segment settings in the models according to your requirements.
 To do this, go to the **Models** section and click the **Edit** icon next to a name of the model.

-With segments groups you can assign users to different recommendation groups based on data gathered and deliver recommendations to these user groups.
+With segment groups you can assign users to different recommendation groups based on data gathered, and deliver recommendations to these user groups.

 The **Segment** list displays only active segments and is generated from the events collected for relevant history (the actual data from recommendation engine, not what is added using the Back Office).